hanswors1-ui/perfume_inventory.io/README.md

 - **🔍 Smart Search**: Quickly find perfumes by name, brand, or batch code
 - **📊 Statistics Dashboard**: View total perfumes, brands, collection value, and detailed status breakdown at a glance
 - **📅 Production Date Tracking**: Record and track production dates for each perfume
-- **✅ Batch Code Verification**: Quick links to CheckFresh.com for batch code validation
+- **✅ Batch Code Verification**: Auto-copy batch codes and choose from multiple verification sites (ad-free options)
 - **💾 Data Persistence**: All data stored locally in your browser using LocalStorage
 - **📤 Export/Import**: Backup and restore your inventory as JSON files
 - **📊 CSV Export**: Export your collection to CSV for spreadsheet applications with status information